bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 There might be many unanswered questions at this stage.
 Things will be clearer when we will revisit this issue at chapter 3.

-## Exercises
+## Short Quiz

 Q1.
-How is cost, transaction speed and decentralisation related?
+A Distributed Ledger can be very decentralised, cheap to use and fast.

+* True
+* False

 Q2.
-Would you use decentralised or centralised systems for the following use cases and why?
+Would you use decentralised or centralised systems for the following use cases and why? (ungraded)

 * Creation of a national identity system for its citizens.
 * A parcel tracking system for company xyz.